 I forgot the idea a few minutes later.

-In March, a week into quarantine, I remembered it again and decided it would be a nice thing to try.
-The title, “Meditations in an Emergency,” is actually borrowed from a Frank O’Hara poem.
+In March 2021, I remembered it again and decided it would be a nice thing to try.
+The title, “Meditations in an Emergency,” is borrowed from a Frank O’Hara poem.
 It seemed a good fit, and it’s evolved into two things: A (mini) essay each Saturday morning about something I find beautiful, and “The Sunday Supplement,” delivered the next morning, with recommendations for three great things.